minicomp/ed/documentation.md

 $ bundle install
 ~~~

-N.B.
-Everytime you open a new tab or window on your terminal you need to declare your gemset `rvm gemset use edgems`.

 If you don't get any errors, Ed should work at this point.
 To see if Ed is working properly we will take advantage of Jekyll's built in server.
 You can build the first version of your site and run the jekyll server at the same time by entering: